carcosa seri negara

-The Carcosa Seri Negara is an exquisite pair of colonial mansions set in their own grounds on the edge of the Lake Gardens which was built between 1896 and 1904.
+The Carcosa Seri Negara Hotel is an exquisite pair of colonial mansions set in their own grounds on the edge of the Lake Gardens which was built between 1896 and 1904.
 The first building, Carcosa, formerly known as The House on the Hill, was constructed as a home for Sir Frank Swettenham, the first British Resident-General of the Federation of Malay States, a function it continued to serve for subsequent British governor.

 The second building, Seri Negara, earlier known as the King’s House, was the official home of the Governor of the Straits Settlements.
 After independence and until 1987, Carcosa was the official residence of the British High Commissioner while Seri Negara functioned as a state guesthouse for visiting foreign dignitaries.